TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Tier 4:
     * Requires nether access to obtain materials
     * Includes manyullyn, hepatizon, queen's slime, and soul steel
-    * In the end, this tier includes slimebronze
     * The netherite modifier will also upgrade a tool to tier 4, requires either the diamond or emerald modifier
 * Tier 5:
     * Requires end access to obtain materials